Jason Chaffetz

-Jason E. Chaffetz (Note: /ˈtʃeɪfᵻts/) (born March 26, 1967) is an American retired politician who served as the U.S. representative for from 2009 until his resignation in 2017.
+Jason Edwin Chaffetz (Note: /ˈtʃeɪfᵻts/) (born March 26, 1967) is an American retired politician who served as the U.S. representative for from 2009 until his resignation in 2017.
 He chaired the Committee on Oversight and Government Reform from 2015 until 2017.

 Chaffetz came to prominence in 2015 for his extensive investigations into Hillary Clinton.
 He rescinded his endorsement of Donald Trump in early October 2016 but expressed his intent to vote for him three weeks later.
 Having investigated Clinton and the Obama administration extensively, Chaffetz drew criticism after the 2016 election for declining to investigate potential conflicts of interest relating to President Donald Trump, and that of other individuals involved in his 2016 presidential campaign and subsequent presidential administration.

 He resigned from office in 2017, six months into his fifth Congressional term, and has since been a commentator, Fox News contributor, and author.
-In 2021 Chaffetz joined the Government Accountability Institute.
+In 2021, Chaffetz joined the Government Accountability Institute.